GovAlta/dcp-monorepo/apps/common-capabilities/data/README.md

   * CommonCapabilitiesFields.csv
   * CommonCapabilitiesSamples.csv  (optional)

+## CommonCapabilitiesFields.csv

+### DataType : Security(Status,Required,Info)
+This is a special datatype for security.
+The blocks will be shown in order of the keywords in ().
+These blocks are to be listed in the "SubGroup" column of the Security group fields.
+For example "CMRA" field has a group="Security" and a SubGroup="Status"

+### css Column
+The css will be used as the classname as defined in styles.css. "[value]" is a special case that will be replaced in the classname.
+Example: "status status[value]" to be converted to "status statusBeta" etc.
+"[value]" by itself can be used to turn, for example, a value of "Other" to a lighter color.

+### Group Column
+There are 5 fixed values as shown below:

+#### Top,Spec,Body
+These 3 are used in the details page.
+Assign the "Group" column to one of these values.
+The row order will set the display order.

+#### Security
+Are all the security fields.
+Some use the subgroup that match the security datatype.
+The other have a fieldname that is derived from the datatype.
+Eg: SecurityStatus.
+These will be the group name.
+A special feature of this is the "Display" can contain column headers.
+Example: "Required before using this service(Assessment/Consult, Required)" will use the value in () as the table column headers.
+Any "Note" will be inserted between the Display text and the group table.

+#### FunctionalGroup
+Is a list of the FunctionalGroups and the "Note" is used as the desciption on the home page.

 ## Can be run from command line
   Usage: python csv2json.py <[P,D]> <output_path>"
   The first param is P=Prod or D=Development (it only really checks for "P" but it must be one char)